Equipment Recommendations

 Watch/Alarm Clock

 I would not wear an expensive watch to Uganda.
-I simply take an inexpensive dual time zone watch and keep one time zone set to my home time and adjust the other to Ugandan time (Easter Africa Time).
+I simply take an inexpensive dual time zone watch and keep one time zone set to my home time and adjust the other to Ugandan time (East Africa Time).
 I have never had any trouble waking up in Uganda.
 Out in the bush, people begin their day at first light and soon there is more than enough noise to wake me up.
 But if you are a heavy sleeper, you may wish to purchase an inexpensive battery powered digital alarm clock.
 One word of advice is to remove the batteries when you pack the clock.
-An small alarm sounding in a checked bag can cause a big problem.
+An small alarm sounding in a checked bag can cause a big problem with TSA.
+I actually no longer wear a watch.
+I just use my cellular phone for time.

 Travel | Check List | Equipment | Home